hocus-dev/hocus/README.md

 ## Control plane

-Just open the repo in gitpod and it should work. `localhost:3000` for the control plane. `localhost:3000/app/projects` to see the vm's.
-Dev Keycloak password is `admin/admin`.
+Just open the repo in gitpod and it should work. `localhost:3000` for the control plane. `localhost:3000/app/projects` to see the vms.
+Dev user Keycloak password is `dev/dev`.
+Admin Keycloak password is `admin/admin`.

 ## Vscode extension